July 25, 2014 § 10 Comments

 Last year, Peter of Male Pattern Boldness posted a general survey of vintage maternity patterns.
 Sewing patterns for designer maternity wear have a different history.
 In honour of Mother’s Day, here is a selection of designer maternity patterns from the ’70s to the ’90s.

-The earliest patterns for designer maternity wear that I have seen are by Lady Madonna.
+Some of the earliest patterns for designer maternity wear that I have seen are by Lady Madonna.
 (Yes, it’s named for the Beatles song.)
 A 1971 article in Time magazine, “Modern Living: Bellies Are Beautiful,” partly credits the Lady Madonna label with changing attitudes to maternity wear:

 “Maternity clothes have always been designed like the Trojan horse: to hide, disguise and deceive.
 The wider the dress, the more pleats and folds, the less identifiable the condition—or so traditional pregnancy fashions would have it seem.
 Lately, however, the shape of things to come has undergone some happy alterations, supplanting voluminous tents and overhanging blouses with jumpsuits and knickers, low-cut evening gowns and even hot pants.
 Largely through the intervention of the Lady Madonna Maternity Boutique, women can now look great with child.”